 Assessment through conferencing is an essential part of the programme.
 Assessment check points are built in at regular stages.
 Our assessment packs provide instructions, record sheets, and fact cards to make assessing children straightforward.

 This pack contains everything you need to conference your Year 2 children on number facts and strategies across 10.

-To download and try all the other assessment packs in the programme for free, including assessing fluency on addition and subtraction facts within 10 for Year 1, sign up for FREE membership of the Teacher Portal.
+To download and try all the other assessment packs in the programme for free, including assessing fluency on addition and subtraction facts within 10 for Year 1, sign up for FREE membership.

 Make and Break 6 Animation

 Click on the image to watch the animation